 - 3.7.1 A student shall be an amateur in all sports sponsored by the Nebraska School Activities Association.
-A student may be declared ineligible if he/she: - a.
-Accepts merchandise, compensation, or illegal awards for competing in Association-sponsored activities. - b.
-Enters into an agreement or contract to compete in professional sports. - c.
-Permits, with or without actual endorsement, the use of name, picture, and/or personal appearance as an athlete in the promotion of a commercial or profit-making event, item, plan, or service (this does not prevent a student's picture or name from being included in programs). - b.
-Receives remuneration for coaching any NSAA approved sport during the season of the sport in his/her school. - 3.7.2 When a student participates in other than NSAA competition at any time during the calendar year, the student is governed by the rules of the amateur governing body of that sport. - 3.7.2.1 If the student violates the amateur standing rule of the amateur governing body for that NSAA-approved sport, the student is ineligible for NSAA competition. - 3.7.3 Should a student lose his/her amateur standing, he/she may be reinstated by the Board of Directors after the lapse of one complete year, provided he/she has not persisted in breaking the amateur rule.
+A student may be declared ineligible if he/she: - A) Accepts merchandise, compensation of any nature, or illegal awards for competing in Association-sponsored activities. - B) Enters into any agreement or contract to compete in professional sports. - C) Permits, with or without actual endorsement, the use of name, picture, and/or personal appearance as an athlete in the promotion of a commercial or profit-making event, item, plan, or service (this does not prevent a student's picture or name from being included in programs); or, - D) Receives merchandise or compensation of any nature for coaching any NSAA approved sport during the season of the sport in his/her school.